 St Peter's Lutheran Church

 The organ now in St Peter’s Church was built in 1858 by Hill & Son, London.
-The extract from the firm’s order book reads:
+The extract from the firm’s estimate book reads:

 Jan 10 1858 Mr Davis, Melbourne, Australia.
 New chamber organ.